vyason/Cayley-TDSE/README.md

-* This repository is a numerical implementation of 	arXiv:2205.13467 [quant-ph] in python.
+* This repository is a python implementation of	arXiv:2205.13467 [quant-ph].

-* Comments are provided in the main code only.
+* Comments are provided in the main code solve_tdse.py.

 <br/>